LiYanjun19/Time_Calculator/README.md

 # Time_Calculator
- Description: For calculating the clockout time with 8hrs working time and 30min lunch break requirement.
+Description: For calculating the lunch break or clockout time with any worktime and lunch break requirement.